jaredtritz/jsonsails-readthedocs/source/vision/index.rst

 We want to make sure that code is always exposed all the way to lowest level so that technical developers can always inspect and evaluate the quality, reusability, and adaptability of a resource.

 .. _`non-tech-developers`:

 Non-technical developers
 ^^^^^^^^^^^^^^^^^^^^^^^^

-We also want to ensure resources, such as code and user data are easy to adapt, share, evolve, and maintain, even for non-technical developers.
-Thus, we've designed our IDE to support configuration and composition of resources as well, giving equal or higher priority to the creation of new resources through non-technical combination and configuration of existing resources.
+We also want to ensure that we support configuration of modules for non-technical developers.

+Thus, modules can expose a standardized configuration interface making it easy for non-technical developers to be creative too.
+Thus, we've designed our IDE to support configuration and composition of resources, giving equally high priority to the module configuration process.
+The configuration mode hides all the technical options, exposing only the UI used for configuration.